muratx10/culture-portal/data/person/akula.en.md

 ## Bibliography
-*  On the 25th Anniversary of the Founding of Byelorussian Canadian Allience.
+*  1973 - On the 25th Anniversary of the Founding of Byelorussian Canadian Allience.
 Toronto.
-*  Tomorrow is Yesterday.
+*  1968 - Tomorrow is Yesterday.
 Novel.Toronto.
-*  The Bird of Prey.
+*  1965 - The Bird of Prey.
 Roman.
 Toronto.
-*  The Red Sun.
+*  1974 - The Red Sun.
 Roman.Toronto.
-*  Byelorussians, the soil is yours.
+*  1981 - Byelorussians, the soil is yours.
 Roman.
 Toronto.
-*  For freedom.
+*  1991 - For freedom.
 Roman.Toronto.
-*  Combat Trails.
+*  1962 - Combat Trails.
 Toronto.

-## Youtube
-        <video width="400" height="300" controls="controls" src="https://www.youtube.com/watch?v=wO2NTpod66s"> </video>

-## Map

 ## Gallery
 ![Фото](https://j.livelib.ru/boocover/1001434221/200/5de0/Kastus_Akula__Zmagarnyya_darogi.jpg)